 The Bottom Line

 RECOMMENDED FOR: Fans of author Dan Brown and his Robert Langdon stories.

 NOT RECOMMENDED FOR: Viewers who prefer thrillers that aren't so heavily dialogue-driven.

-Inferno, directed by Ron Howard, opens in theaters October 28, 2016.
+Inferno, directed by Ron Howard, opened in theaters October 28, 2016; available for home viewing January 24, 2017.
 It runs 121 minutes and stars Tom Hanks, Felicity Jones, Ben Foster, Irrfan Khan, Omar Sy, Sidse Babett Knudsen, Ana Uluru and Ida Darvish.
 Watch the trailer for Inferno here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.